The Travis Walton UFO Incident; A Famous, Contentious Abduction

-Walton continues to speak about his experience to this day, making appearance at UFO conventions and taking interviews from a multitude of skeptics and believers.
-His story became one of the seminal abduction stories after the movie Fire in the Sky was produced in 1993, recounting his experience in Hollywood’s overly dramatized way.
+Walton continues to speak about his experience to this day, making appearances at UFO conventions, while taking interviews from a multitude of skeptics and believers.
+His story became one of the classic abduction stories after the movie Fire in the Sky was produced in 1993, recounting his experience in Hollywood’s overly dramatized way.

 Though the movie varies slightly from Walton’s story, it was critically acclaimed and has remained a cult classic among sci-fi fans.
 Following the movie’s success, Walton appeared on major cable network news programs, including Larry King Live.
 There’s even a band that named themselves The Travis Waltons, as well as others that have paid tribute to him.

 Philip Klass: A True Skeptic or Disinformation Agent?

 One of Walton’s biggest detractors was Phillip J. Klass, an investigative journalist and UFO researcher who aired on the side of skepticism, to put it mildly.
 Klass didn’t make very many friends in the field of ufology, though his skepticism was welcomed by those who believed he contributed to a more objective viewpoint on the phenomenon.

 Famous ufologist, James Moseley, was one such advocate of Klass’ work, though he said he didn’t always approve of his style and the way he attacked believers.
 Klass, in his last will and testament left a curse on the field of ufology saying: